Blobby-Boi/uBlobeBM/README.md

 ## **How to use uBlobeBM**
 1. **Opening uBlobeBM**
    - Press `CTRL + Shift + ~` to open uBlobeBM.
-   - If you are warned that the website you are running it on has a strong Content Security Policy, it means that some bookmarklets will not work as expected.
-Those are mainly the ones that create a script referencing an external source.
+   - If you are warned that the website you are running it on has a strong **Content Security Policy**, it means that some bookmarklets will not work as expected.
+Those are mainly the ones that create a script referencing an **external source**.

 2. **Adding Bookmarklets**
    - Locate the **"Enter bookmarklet code here"** text input.